-- C70 To ensure that assets are identified, their location recorded and that they are appropriately marked. - C71 The Deputy Chief Executives and Heads of Services are responsible for all furniture and equipment in their departments.
-Wherever practicable, items will be marked as the property of the Council. - C72 A central inventory of all furniture, fittings and equipment, plant and machinery will be maintained by Head of Asset Management, with each Service providing details of all acquisitions and disposals. - C73 Council property may not be removed unless on Council business and with the agreement of the Chief Executive, or Deputy Chief Executive concerned. - C74 All items on the inventory will be checked annually by Heads of Service, and any discrepancies reported to the Chief Finance Officer.
+- C67 To ensure that assets are identified, their location recorded and that they are appropriately marked. - C68 The Deputy Chief Executives and Group Heads are responsible for all furniture and equipment in their departments.
+Wherever practicable, items will be marked as the property of the Council. - C69 A central inventory of all furniture, fittings and equipment, plant and machinery will be maintained by the Group Head of Regeneration and Growth, with each Service providing details of all acquisitions and disposals.
+Services are to liaise with the Finance team - C70 Council property may not be removed unless on Council business and with the written agreement of the Chief Executive, or Deputy Chief Executive concerned. - C71 All items on the inventory will be checked annually by Group Heads, and any discrepancies reported to the Chief Finance Officer.
 As part of the annual check services are to review the condition of assets and take action in relation to surpluses or deficiencies, annotating the inventory accordingly.
-Attractive and portable items such as computers, cameras and video recorders should be identified with security markings as belonging to the Council. - C76 The Chief Finance Officer will approve write-off of discrepancies, except where the authority of the Cabinet is required under paragraphs D20 to D22 below. - C77 The Deputy Chief Executives and Head of Street Scene may authorise the disposal of furniture and equipment with an estimated market value of up to £1,200 (per item or collectively).
-The Chief Finance Officer will approve disposal of more valuable items. - C78 To make sure that property is only used in the course of the Council's business unless the Chief Executive, or Deputy Chief Executive concerned has given permission otherwise.
+Attractive and portable items such as laptops, computer equiptment, cameras and recordering equipment should be identified with security markings as belonging to the Council. - C72 The Chief Finance Officer will approve write-off of discrepancies, except where the authority of the Corporate Policy and Resources Committee is required under paragraphs D20 to D22 below. - C73 The Deputy Chief Executives and Group Head for Neighbourhood Services may authorise the disposal of furniture and equipment with an estimated market value of up to £1,200 (per item or collectively).
+The Chief Finance Officer will approve disposal of more valuable items in writing.

+C74 To make sure that property is only used in the course of the Council's business unless the Chief Executive, or Deputy Chief Executive concerned has given permission otherwise.